upkie/upkie/docs/kinematics.md

 **For qdd100's:** peak velocities are [rated](https://mjbots.com/products/qdd100-beta-3) as 3,600 dps at 36 V and 2,300 dps at 24 V. Assuming a linear velocity-voltage relationship (which is a big assumption, for instance the actual maximum velocity will also depend on [`servo.pwm_rate_hz`](https://github.com/mjbots/moteus/blob/main/docs/reference.md#servopwm_rate_hz)) leads to 1,650 dps at the 18 V of the [RYOBI batteries used on Upkie](https://github.com/upkie/upkie/wiki/Bill-of-materials), or equivalently 28.8 rad/s after conversion and rounding.

 **For mj5208's:** peak velocities from the [mj5208 spec](https://mjbots.com/products/mj5208) are rated as 7,500 rpm, or approximately 785 rad/s.
 Multiplying by the wheel radius of your typical Upkie (between 5 and 6 cm), we obtain a ground speed comparable to that of a car on a highway.
 We scale this down a notch!
 Backtracking from a top ground speed at 20 km/h, we obtain a maximum velocity around 111 rad/s.

+## Model conventions

+There are the conventions used in the URDF description of the robot model.
+In what follows, we assume you are familiar with the informal URDF standard from the ROS wiki, in particular the [urdf/XML/joint](https://wiki.ros.org/urdf/XML/joint) and [urdf/XML/link](https://wiki.ros.org/urdf/XML/link) pages.

+### Link and joint names

+Links and joints are grouped by "assemblies".
+We can recognize assemblies in link and joint names:

+- A link is named ``<assembly>_<identifier>``, for example ``left_hip_qdd100_stator`` denotes the stator of the qdd100 of the left hip.
+- A fixed joint is named ``<child_link>_fix``, for instance the ``left_hip_qdd100_stator_fix`` that attaches the qdd100 stator of the left-hip assembly to the torso.
+- A revolute joint is named directly based on its side and role, for example ``left_hip`` or ``right_wheel``.

+Note that the moteus convention is that positive angles correspond to clockwise rotations when looking at the rotor / back of the moteus board.
+This is opposite to the URDF default, so our motor stator-rotor joint axes are aligned with the -z axis of the joint frame.
+See [moteus direction configuration](https://jpieper.com/2021/04/30/moteus-direction-configuration/) for details.

+### Virtual links

+Virtual links have a net mass of 1 gram.
+Setting the mass of a virtual link to zero prevents the base link from free-floating in Bullet.
+Since our description does not account for screws and cables anyway, the additional 1 gram per virtual link should not make a significant difference.

+Virtual links should also contain a visual geometry (see [this comment](https://github.com/upkie/upkie_description/pull/19#issuecomment-2259933854)).